 At dusk, I’ll hunker down on my front porch, drink in hand, waiting for the show to begin.
 It’s a tale as old as time: “man smashes rocks, sparks ignite into flames, man becomes Homosapien hero of the cave”.
 In this story, our modern-day neanderthal has substituted the rock for an iPhone, live streaming his fire building skills on social media.
-He struts over to a nearby spruce tree, breaking off a sizeable, healthy branch to toss into the flame, which is so feeble at this point it’s nearly invisible to the naked eye, yet with just the right amount of wind the spruce needles spontaneously combust, spawning furious plumes of smoke.
+He struts over to a nearby spruce tree, breaking off a sizeable, healthy branch to toss into the flame, which is so feeble at this point it’s nearly invisible to the naked eye, yet with just the right amount of luck wind the spruce needles spontaneously combust, spawning furious plumes of smoke.
 He chokes and sputters, all the while stubbornly standing his ground by the fire pit, a move of equal parts determination and self-preservation.
 I’m not sure whether he put the phone down during his coughing fit, on account of the smoke momentarily blinding me, but it was certainly a ‘reality vs. Instagram’ moment for his fans.

 What’s really piqued my interest, is a collective challenge with the outhouse door handle, which is a simple twisting knob, but nonetheless a significant barrier to taking care of business.
 If the door handle is confusing for them, just wait ‘til they get a load of the plastic contraption inside.
 Its sleek European design is so complicated that there’s an instruction manual in there, a thin booklet set aside on a shelf adjacent to the toilet, though truthfully, it’s not all that helpful because the writing is printed in foreign text.
 Thankfully, it includes some handy stick-man illustrations demonstrating the do’s and don’ts of use.
 It makes me recall some of the bizarre signs I’ve seen over the years whilst traveling, some brazenly prohibiting public elimination, which makes you stop and wonder what scenario prompted such a sign to be created in the first place.
 Signage or not, the fact of the matter is this: it’s survival of the fittest with this outhouse, a contemporary exemplar of Darwinian evolutionary theory, though I’ll spare you the gory details of such adaptation failures.